Female military member student, sitting on the floor in front of her couch with a laptop, studying for her MSW degree.

 • Personal statement

 All applicants must briefly respond to, in no more than 3 pages, the following prompts.
-Please be mindful that responses will be assessed for both content and writing style.
-All personal statements must follow the American Psychological Association (APA) 7th edition style guide.
-If applicants are unfamiliar with APA writing style, please refer to the Purdue Owl site for assistance.
+Please be mindful that responses will be assessed for both content and writing style and must follow the American Psychological Association (APA) 7th edition style guide.
+If applicants are unfamiliar with APA writing style, please refer to Purdue Owl for assistance.

 2. Please share a personal experience that motivated you to pursue a career in social work.
 How did this experience shape your values, perspective, and commitment to serving others?